 We envision a world awakened by the wonder of theatre.

 Portland Playhouse is dedicated to producing quality, intimate, performances in which the interaction between artists and audience is paramount.
-We hold theatre to be a space in which people of all social, economic, racial, sexual and political backgrounds can come together to celebrate the complexity of our shared human experience.
+We hold theatre to be a space in which all people can come together to celebrate the complexity of our shared human experience.

 A Playhouse is Born